 Radiologists who “play to their strengths” happen to know their real job description.
 We know our local practice landscape, their referring clinicians.
 We can rapidly respond to specific local needs like live-consultation for preoperative planning.
 We can be in tumor boards.
 We can make clinical colleagues look amazing in front of their patients.

 What are radiology’s complements, services that add value to medical imaging but are not, strictly speaking, radiology?
-They are integrated diagnostics between radiology and pathology, and they are follow-up coordination.
-They are incidental findings.
-Today these tasks seem inefficient and cumbersome for the radiology practice, the same way that keeping a 1-path showroom and a spacious warehouse might seem like a “wasteful” design for Ikea.
+They are integrated diagnostics between radiology and pathology, they are follow-up imaging coordination, they are incidental, actionable findings.
+Today these tasks seem inefficient and cumbersome for the radiology practice, the same way that keeping a food court and a spacious warehouse might seem like a wasteful use of real estate for Ikea.
 But it is also a business model that runs counter to an AI-based technology company entering radiology.
 But make no mistake, they are smart as well – that AI company will be building its own armada of complementary features: beautiful interface, rapid triage to radiologists, one-click export to the reporting software.

 Perhaps, after talking about Imaging 3.0 for years, this existential opportunity is finally the right time to invest in data, technology, and expertise to go beyond generating a diagnostic report.